RNOVOSELOV/RNOVOSELOV/README.md

 <img align="right" src="https://github.com/RNOVOSELOV/RNOVOSELOV/blob/main/resources/image_1.gif"  width="300">

 Hello, I'm **Roman Novoselov**.
 Working as [Middle Software Designer](https://www.linkedin.com/in/RNOVOSELOV) at [Azimut](https://en.azimut.ru/).
-You can see my opensource work down below.
+You can see my opensource work below.
 I love to code in C++, Dart, Java and etc. You can connect with me on social media, I would love to help you if needed.

 <h5 align='center'>Social Media Handles</h5>
 <div id="badges" align="center">